 Connect the spectrum analyser to the EUT antenna connector with appropriate attenuation to keep the power level in the acceptable range for the spectrum analyser.

 Tune the spectrum analyser subsequently to the frequency range shown in Table 5.

+Activate the EUT

 Note the detected power levels at the spectrum analyser